-- Cross drains on access/livestock tracks. • - Improvement of cattle tracks which are causing pollution. - Improvements to hard standings to enable • cleaning of livestock yard areas.
+- Cross drains on access/livestock tracks - Improvements to hard standings to enable cleaning of livestock yard areas.

-We reserve the right to amend the Terms and Conditions for this item to a 10-year agreement.
 This will be highlighted in the agreement if your grant application is successful and you decide to proceed.

 Farmer innovation other innovation items